manikcloud/manik-php-calculator/README.md

 2.1 Version: Check PHP version with the following command:
     ```
     php -v
     ```

+## Project Structure

+manik-php-calculator
+├── Dockerfile
+├── README.md
+├── build.xml
+└── index.php

+## Prerequisites

+- PHP 7.4 or later
+- Apache Web Server
+- Docker (optional)
+- Apache Ant (optional, required for building the Docker image using the build.xml file)
+- Jenkins (optional, required for setting up CI/CD pipeline)

+## Setup and Usage

+### Without Docker

+1. Clone the repository or download the source files.
+2. Place the project files in your Apache web server's document root.
+3. Visit the index.php file in your web browser, e.g., http://localhost/index.php.

+### With Docker

+1. Clone the repository or download the source files.
+2. Navigate to the project directory in your terminal.
+3. Install Apache Ant if you haven't already.
+Ant is a Java-based build tool that helps automate build processes.
+In this project, Ant is used to build the Docker image using the build.xml file.
-3. Build the Docker image
+4. Build the Docker image:
     ```
-    sudo docker build -t manikphp-calculator .
+    ant build-docker-image -Ddocker.image.name=manik-php-calculator -Ddocker.file.name=Dockerfile
     ```
-4. Run the Docker container
+5. Run the Docker container:
     ```
-    sudo docker run -d -p 80:80 --name manikphp-calculator manikphp-calculator
+    docker run -d -p 80:80 --name manik-php-calculator manik-php-calculator
     ```

-## Usage
-- Open your web browser and navigate to http://localhost to access the calculator.
+6. Visit the calculator in your web browser at http://localhost.

+### Setting up a Jenkins Job

+1. Install and set up Jenkins if you haven't already.
+2. Create a new Jenkins job as a "Freestyle project."
+3. Under "Source Code Management," select "Git" and enter the repository URL.
+4. In the "Build" section, click "Add build step" and choose "Invoke Ant."
+5. In the "Targets" field, enter "build-docker-image" to specify the Ant target from the build.xml file.
+6. Save the job configuration.
+7. Run the job to build the Docker image using Jenkins.

 ## AWS Security Group Configuration